radius-project/docs/docs/content/getting-started/quickstarts/aws-quickstart/index.md

 eksctl create cluster --name my-cluster --region=us-west-2 --zones=us-west-2a,us-west-2b,us-west-2c
 ```

 > Note: If you are using an existing cluster, you can skip this step.
 However, make sure that the each of the Subnets in your EKS cluster Subnet Group are within the [list of supported MemoryDB availability zones](https://docs.aws.amazon.com/memorydb/latest/devguide/subnetgroups.html).
-You could also supply valid Subnet IDs as deployment parameters in Step 5.
+If your cluster includes Subnets outside of a supported MemoryDB availability zone, or if using your own custom subnets, supply them as part of the deployment file in Step 5.

 ## Step 2: Create a Radius environment with the AWS cloud provider